metrica-sports/codeball/docs/index.md

 This is a very incomplete list of the things we have in mind, and it will probably change as we get input from the community / users.
 However it givs you a rough idea of the direction in which we want to go with this project!

 * more Zones (half spaces, cutbacks, thirds, 14, etc)
+* crete types for players, events, etc to filter the data.
 * more ways to filter event and tracking data (e.g pass length)
 * more patterns (currently 4 in the making)
 * pitch control from `game_dataset.pitch_control([frame/s])`, same with EPV.